 Campground is anticipated to begin in April 2021 and be complete by the end of May 2022.
-The Sandelin Lane shoreline protection area is expected to award a contract in early 2022.
+The Sandelin Lane shoreline protection area contract is expected in early 2022.
 Remaining shoreline protection will be implemented as funding is available.
 Landowners and the public will be updated periodically on the project via mail and website postings during project implementation.
-Reclamation continues working with landowners along the shoreline to acquire easements as appropriate for the project.
+Reclamation and Ecology continue working with landowners along the shoreline to acquire easements as appropriate for the project and recently released a video to educate our partners and public on the project.
+Video: https://youtu.be/9G3-CqBMQsE.